djeedai/bevy_hanabi/README.md

 ### Firework

-Combine the `PositionSphereModifier` for spawning and `LinearDragModifier` to slow down particles, to create a firework effect.
+Combine the `InitPositionSphereModifier` for spawning and `LinearDragModifier` to slow down particles, to create a firework effect.
 This example makes use of an HDR camera with Bloom.
 See the example file for more details about how the effect is designed.

 ```shell
 cargo run --example firework --features="bevy/bevy_winit bevy/bevy_pbr bevy/png 3d"